mwfj/CMU_15213_CSAPP3E_Lab/5.Shell_lab/README.md

 + G5: Declare global ﬂags as `volatile sig_atomic_t`
    + ﬂag: variable that is only read or wriien (e.g. ﬂag = 1, not ﬂag++)
    + Flag declared this way does not need to be protected like other globals

+`SIGCHLD`: This signal is used to change the child process's state.
+When parent create a child process, instead of waiting for child process terminated, parent will do the other work until child process send the `SIGCHLD` signal(the kernel send the `SIGCHLD` signal to parent when one of its child process terminates or stops).
+After parent received/caches the signal, it will recap this child process.